Ogamdi433/LITA_-CAPSTONE_PROJECT_2/README.md

 ### Tools used

 the tools used for this project are;
-Microsoft excel for data cleaning
+-  Microsoft excel for data cleaning
-SQL for query writing
+-  SQL for query writing
-Powerbi for visualization and
+-  Powerbi for visualization and
-Github for documentation
+-  Github for documentation

-Data cleaning
+### Data cleaning
 data cleaning involves several processes. to ensure data accuracy, completeness and consistency, here is a step-by-step process.

-### Data cleaning
 -  handling missing files
 -  identify missing values (e.g, NULL, blank, NA).
 -  decide on replacement stategies (e.g, mean, median, imputation).